 Are you looking for non-touristy things to do on Cape Cod?
-Activities that don't involve crowds or waiting lines, even during the height of summer?
+Activities that don't involve crowds or long waiting lines, even during the height of summer?

 Here's an inside peek at some of the things we locals do for fun here in our New England seaside paradise ...